rimutaka/posts/visualising-differences-and-similarities-in-multiple-database-schemas/readme.md

 ```
 It is an optional step. **Do not remove the duplication yet** - we will need the full *N x N* matrix for a pivot table later.

-## Calculating similarity score
+## Step 2: *calculating similarity score*

-The rest of the fields in `tDbSimilarityScore` are populated with update statements.
+The rest of the fields in `tDbSimilarityScore` are populated with a sequence of UPDATE statements.
 It is a simpler and faster way than a single INSERT statement.
 The number of records involved is small enough not to worry about the performance.

 1. Update the total number of objects for *DB1* and *DB2*: